open-pioneer/trails-starter/docs/tutorials/HowToThemeAnApp.md

 # How to theme an app

 > Note: The theming API is still _experimental_.
-The base theme is likely to move into a different package.
 Names of color schemes, variants and semantic tokens are not defined yet.

 This "how to" shows how to create a custom theme for an app.
 To learn more about the theming mechanism in Open Pioneer Trails apps, refer to [Theming](../reference/Theming.md).